 With three varsity sports and three senior nights, I felt like it would all take forever, and this panic moment would come in June when spring volleyball ended.

-But volleyball has not consumed his life — or our life — the way hockey and soccer have.
-They were the serious sports with summer camps, off-season training, travel teams, bigger commitments, bigger costs, and a higher level of play.
-Volleyball has been a fun and carefree outlet; and while he absolutely loves it, there has been no lifelong blood, sweat, and tears — or money — shed for it.
+But volleyball has not consumed his or our life — the way hockey and soccer have.
+They were the serious sports with summer camps, off-season training, travel teams, bigger commitments, higher costs, and a higher level of play.
+Volleyball has been a fun and carefree outlet; while he loves it, there has been no lifelong blood, sweat, or tears — or money — shed for it.

 So maybe it does make sense the feelings are triggered now.
 From skating lessons at age five until now, hockey has been in his life.
 That is 75% of his time on earth.
 I heard it a thousand times from parents of older kids, “It goes by so fast,” they would say.
 I always smiled, nodded, and brushed it off because I never felt it.
 But the thing is, when you are knee-deep in it, you don’t feel it.
 You think you have forever.